mikehickey2/uas_asrs_curated/output/notes/descriptive_findings_draft.md

 ## Operational context of encounters

-**Time of day**: The most common reporting period was 1201-1800, accounting for 21 of 46 reports with time data available (45.7%).
+**Time of day**: The most common reporting period was 1201-1800, accounting for 21 of 46 reports with time data reported (46%).
+Four reports lacked time of day data.
 This aligns with typical daytime flight operations.

-**Flight phase**: Arrival phase accounted for 23 of 50 reports with phase available (46%), followed by Enroute (13 reports, 26%).
+**Flight phase**: Arrival phase accounted for 23 of 47 reports with phase reported (49%), followed by Enroute (13 reports, 28%).
+Three reports were coded as 'Unknown' (missing/not reported).

-**Airspace class**: Class B airspace was most frequently reported, appearing in 13 of 50 reports with airspace data (26%).
+**Airspace class**: Class B airspace was most frequently reported, appearing in 13 of 30 reports with airspace class reported (43%).
+Twenty reports were coded as 'Unknown' (missing/not reported).

-**Light conditions**: Daylight conditions were present in 19 of 26 reports with lighting data (73.1%).
+**Light conditions**: Daylight conditions were present in 19 of 26 reports with lighting data reported (73%).
+Twenty-four reports lacked light condition data.

 ## Detection and reporting patterns